Image source:

 Bolivia's Dairy Market Overview

-Bolivia is increasingly becoming a noteworthy nation within the regional dairy trade, benefiting significantly from its strategic location and trade agreements.
-The Andean Community (CAN) trade agreement facilitates important dairy exchanges, including the import of around 7,000 tons of powdered milk annually into the country.
+Bolivia is positioning itself as a significant player in the regional dairy market, leveraging its strategic location and trade agreements such as the Andean Community (CAN), which facilitates the import and export of dairy products including the annual import of around 7,000 tons of powdered milk.

 Key Data and Statistics

-Number of Dairy Cattle: Approximately 200,000 head of dairy cattle are raised in Bolivia.
-These cattle are pivotal for the country's national milk production efforts.
+• Number of Dairy Cattle: Approximately 200,000 head of dairy cattle are raised in Bolivia, playing a crucial role in the country's national milk production.

-Milk Production Volume: Bolivia produces an estimated 600 million liters of milk per year, addressing both domestic consumption and regional trade needs.
+• Milk Production Volume: Bolivia produces an estimated 600 million liters of milk annually, catering to both domestic and regional market needs.

-Milk Processing Volume: The country processes approximately 400 million liters of milk annually, with significant contributions from major dairy enterprises.
+• Milk Processing Volume: The country processes about 400 million liters of milk each year, supported by major dairy enterprises.

-Cheese Production Volume: With nearly 40,000 tons of cheese produced each year, cheese remains an essential product in Bolivia's dairy portfolio.
+• Cheese Production Volume: Bolivia produces nearly 40,000 tons of cheese annually, highlighting its importance in the national dairy portfolio.

 Key Dairy Enterprises